Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights

 Model-free global control methods for tail-sitters do not rely on vehicle aerodynamic models, but manage to approximate the aircraft dynamics locally and stabilize the local approximation by using linear theory.
 For example, \cite{barth2020model} proposed a cascaded model-free global control framework based on quasi-static assumptions.
-The vehicle system is decoupled, approximated and estimated locally as a group of second-order piece-wise linear systems, and thus the reference thrust and attitude can be solved from the desired body velocity. \cite{smeur2020incremental} designed a global incremental nonlinear dynamic inversion (INDI) controller by linearizing the system at the current control inputs.
-To design the INDI controller, it requires knowing the current aerodynamic force (and moment) applied on the UAV and its gradient with respective to (w.r.t.) the control input increment (pitch angle and velocity): the former one is realized by inertial measurement units (IMUs), which suffer from either large measurement noise caused by constant propeller rotation or considerable filter delay; the latter is obtained from a simple, heuristic aerodynamic model at a quasi-static condition where the vehicle is in steady level flight. \cite{cheng2022transition} adopted an adaptive control law with an IMU-based thrust-attitude decoupling method, which is similar to \cite{smeur2020incremental} but further assumes the gradient of the aerodynamic force to be zeros.
-Moreover, these linearization methods execute small control input increments at each step to preserve the effective region of the state-input linearization, which is disadvantageous to agile flights requiring more aggressive control inputs.
-As a result, the control performance degrades (i.e., altitude error exceeds 1m during transition) on highly agile maneuvers as shown in the experiment results of \cite{barth2020model, smeur2020incremental, cheng2022transition}.
+The vehicle system is decoupled, approximated and estimated locally as a group of second-order piece-wise linear systems, and thus the reference thrust and attitude can be solved from the desired body velocity.
+Similarly, \cite{cheng2022transition} employed an adaptive control law with an IMU-based thrust-attitude decoupling method, assuming zero gradient for the aerodynamic forces.
+Although model-free methods can estimate and compensate the unmodeled aerodynamics, they apply small control input at each step to maintain the effective region of the state-input linearization.
+These approaches are not ideal to agile flights requiring more aggressive control inputs.
+Consequently, the control performance degrades (i.e., altitude error exceeds \SI{1}{m} during transition) during highly agile maneuvers as demonstrated in \cite{barth2020model, cheng2022transition}.